ash/raku-course/essentials/simple-input-output/say/index.md

 {% include menu.html %}

 The `say` function (or a subroutine, or simply routine) prints the values to the standard output stream, `STDOUT`.
-If you run the program from a terminal, the output appears there.
-If you run in online services such as [glot.io](https://glot.io/new/perl6), the output appears in a dedicated area in the browser.
+If you are running the program from a terminal, the output appears there.
+If you are using online services, the output is sent to a dedicated area of the web page.

-Here is an example of using say:
+Here is an example of using `say`:

 ```raku
 say 42;